-The Raider Science Foundation was started by another UBA5 warrior's parents and their mission is to Harness the power of family, community and science to accelerate the development of effective UBA5 therapies.
+The Raiden Science Foundation (RSF) was started by another UBA5 warrior's parents, and their mission is to Harness the power of family, community, and science to accelerate the development of effective UBA5 therapies.
 Their VISION is to Create a future where there are paths forward for treating rare diseases and empowering families to make a difference.
-Check out their work and research at www.raidenscience.org
+RSF has partnered with Oregon Health & Science University to significantly advance the understanding of the disease and open new therapeutic pathways.
+Check out the video below and read about the study at OHSU by Dr. Ruth Napier and Dr. Jonathan Pruneda.
+Check out RSF's work at www.raidenscience.org

 Dr. Lane Rutledge suddenly passed away in 2019 and everyone who knew her, including our family, was devastated.
-She was a world-renowned doctor who deeply cared for her patients.
-From the UAB Genetics website - Among the potential uses for these funds are support for trainees to present their research at national meetings, funds for families who can not afford the full cost of diagnostic molecular testing, and social programs for genetic counselors.
+She was a world-renowned doctor who deeply cared for her patients, including Austin.
+From the UAB Genetics website - Among the potential uses for these funds are support for trainees to present their research at national meetings, funds for families who cannot afford the full cost of diagnostic molecular testing, and social programs for genetic counselors.
 This fund is a fitting tribute to Dr. Rutledge, and it reflects her dedication to genetics and her passion for helping patients with genetic disorders.
 Please consider making your gift today.